BrokenSource/TurboPipe/Readme.md

 - Disable/investigate performance degradation on Windows iGPUs
 - Improve the thread synchronization and/or use a ThreadPool
 - Maybe use `mmap` instead of chunks writing on Linux
+- Split the code into a libturbopipe?
+Not sure where it would be useful 😅